Isabelle Arvers: WJ-s performances

 She is also a WJ and performs live with online creations through the multiscreen environment WJ-S, created in 2006 by Anne Roquigny.
 WJ-S is a software and flexible public device for web performances, allowing WJs (webjays, artists, curators, web enthusiasts, and web mutants) to perform live with online text, sound, and visuals.

-WJs take control of a multiscreen environment and navigate different browser windows simultaneously from a distance.
-WJ-S offers a visible and collective experience of this browsing process.
+WJs use the WJ-S software to control a multiscreen setup, navigating multiple browser windows simultaneously from a distance.
+The system provides a shared, visible interface that allows audiences to follow the browsing process in real time.

 Since 2007, Isabelle Arvers has been performing WJ-S presentations on the relationship between art and video games on the web.
 These performances explore Neen, an art movement that asserts "websites are the art of our day," showcasing websites by artists such as Angelo Plessas, Rafaël Rozendaal, Andreas Angelidakis, Mai Ueda, and Nikola Tosic.
 Additionally, she conducts WJ-S performances on psychogeography, a Situationist concept, as well as emotional mapping and data visualization.